Mobile sports betting is now available across the Pelican State.

 - There will be up to 41 online sports betting licenses available

 Fun fact: Louisiana holds the distinction of being the least populous American state with more than one professional sports team.
-Get ready to place a legal bet at a Louisiana sportsbook in late 2021 by researching these two local teams:
+Get ready to place a legal bet at a Louisiana sportsbook by researching these two local teams:

 - New Orleans Pelicans